grace-notes/website/contents/topics/koine-greek.md

 ---
+title: "History of Koine Greek"
-title: "Koine Greek, History of"
+indexTitle: "Koine Greek, History of"
 pdf: "koinegreek.pdf"
 description: "how the common Greek of the New Testament was formed."
 template: topic.jade